LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ```
 ![enter image description here](http://localhost/assets/lab2-22.png)

-2. Create table on DynamoDB
+2. Create table in DynamoDB
  Create a `databaseoperation.py` script to create the table on DynamoDB, with the following attributes, where `userId` is the partition key and `fileName` is the sort key. `KeyType` indicates `HASH` for Partition key and `RANGE` for sort key. `AttributeName ` and `AttributeType` specify the name and the type of each attribute in the table.

  **Because DynamoDB is a schema-free database, attributes can be added directly when inserting items into the table, we don't need to specify 'path', 'lastUpdated', 'owner', 'permissions' to comply with AWS's coding standards**